Han Groo: Early life

-Han Groo was born in Namyangju, Gyeonggi Province, South Korea.
-When she was in fourth grade, her family moved to the United States where she studied at Acacia Elementary School in California, and Ladera Vista Junior High School in California.
-Han Groo excelled at her academic studies—to the extent that she won a U.S. President's Education Award in 2003.
-She also had an extensive background in dancing since middle school, winning prizes at several competitions for hip hop dance, jazz dance and tap dance.
+Han Groo was born in Namyangju, South Korea.
+When she was in fourth grade, her family moved to the United States, where she studied at Acacia Elementary School in California, and Ladera Vista Junior High School in California.
+Han Groo excelled at her academic studies to the extent ,that she won a U.S. President's Education Award in 2003.
+She also had an extensive background in the dancing since middle school, winning prizes at the several competitions for hip hop dance, jazz dance and tap dance.

 After four years in the US, her family moved again, this time to China, where Han Groo entered the Beijing International Art School.
 She became fluent in both English and Mandarin Chinese, while continuing to dance and engage in various activities such as horse riding, martial arts, swordsmanship, and golf.
 Han Groo's family stayed in China for another four years before returning to Korea.